netconstruct/menus-module/README.md

 Clicking this will open the main menu of the module, this will show a list of all the **Menus** that have been created.

 From here you can create new **Menus** by clicking on New Menu, or edit an eisting **Menu** by clicking the green pencil.
-**Menus** have 2 tabs,the first with the properties that the object is made off, a Display Name and a Code Name; and the second show a grid of the **Menu Items** in this menu.
+**Menus** have 2 tabs, the first with the properties that the object is made off, a Display Name and a Code Name; and the second show a grid of the **Menu Items** in this menu.

 **Menu Items** are the items that provide the links for the **Menu** item.
 These are made up of: